glassechidna/ssh.st/docs/privacy.md

 keys with anyone**.

 If you wish to share your ssh.st account with someone else (e.g. so they can log into one of your listeners), we **strongly** recommend you ask them for their _public_ key.
 You can then sign their key with your personal SSH certificate authority (generated during `sshst setup`) and specify an expiry time.

-The audit trail maintained by ssh.st and visible in your dashboard shows which certificates were used to connect to which listeners and when.
+The audit trail, maintained by ssh.st and visible in your dashboard, shows which certificates were used to connect to which listeners and when.
 This, and SSH certificates are explained in a bit more detail at [How It Works][how].